walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/identity-recovery.md

 must use `HardwareGenerated` or select an offered hardware option; a software option is always labeled.

-`localRecoveryMaterial` defaults to retaining the additional recovery record in the encrypted local journal. `DiscardAfterSubmission` removes that additional record after provider acceptance.
+`localRecoveryMaterial` defaults to retaining the additional recovery record in the encrypted local journal. `DiscardAfterSubmission` removes that additional record after the required confirmation.
 It does not erase an operational software private key and does not make an imported key hardware-generated.
 Discarding the last local recovery record of a non-exportable native key prevents later backup to another provider unless a recovery record can still be retrieved elsewhere.
+The service retrieves the record from its recorded source provider, validates it, and verifies the copy at the selected destination.
+Removing the source copy remains a separate explicit operation.
+Ordinary-Keychain keys also expose an explicit native private-key export capability; Enclave and Keystore handles do not.

+`recoveryConfirmation` defaults to `LocalAcceptance`, which requires exact provider readback without claiming remote delivery.
+Set `ProviderConfirmation` to require the provider's delivery assertion before activation or disposal of the additional local record.
+A local-only receipt leaves creation pending.
+The retained requirement cannot be weakened by reopening with a less strict default.
+Options expose `recoveryAvailability` so hosts can display protection and delivery scope before selection.

 ## Platform capabilities

 Availability is evaluated at runtime.
+Android hardware choices require a temporary native-key probe and inspection of actual backing; the probe is removed and never becomes a wallet identity.
 “Supported” below describes implemented API behavior, not a claim that every vendor, OS release or hardware combination has been physically verified.

 | Configuration | Android | iOS |